tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

  1. Decision making/reward processing:
    2. Confidence: serotonin
    2. Satisfaction: serotonin
-   2. Motivation and wanting: dopamine
+   2. Motivation, wanting: dopamine
-   2. Goal processing: dopamine
+   2. Risky choices inclination: dopamine
    2. Number of option to process: noradrenaline
-   2. Risky choices inclination: dopamine

-Parameters are grouped in two folders: most obvious computing system parameters: CPU power management - could be threads distribution or load balancing; memory -

-cpu: noradrenaline
-memory: Dopamine,  Serotonin
-storage: Dopamine, Serotonin
-anticipatory reward: Dopamine
-number of options to analyse: noradrenaline risky choices: Dopamine incentive motivation wanting: Dopamine goal processing: Dopamine pattern generation: Serotonin
-learning: Serotonin
+Parameters are grouped in two folders: most obvious computing system parameters: CPU power management - could be threads distribution or load balancing; memory - is working memory(short term memory) distribution between threads or computing processes, where previously remembered patters are activated under influence of dopamine and generated under influence of serotonin, learning is impacted by serotonin though pattern activation is impacted by dopamine that is the part of learning too; storage - long term memory management is influenced both by serotonin and dopamine, more concentrations of both neurotransmitters the better it is remembered(less probability to forget).
+Second group contains parameters that influence decision making in probabilistic reasoning system.
+This reasoning is done mainly in deliberation and learned reaction layers.
+Parameters confidence, satisfaction, risky are used to highlight actions stored(remembered).
+Confidence of the system and as result option stored is directly influenced by serotonin; satisfaction by the reward is influenced by serotonin; motivation is heavily impacted by dopamine; system tends to choose not risky/safe actions under impact of dopamine; number of options in width and depth to be processed is heavily influenced by noradrenaline.

 #### Conformity with Picard criteria